Warm inflation with a heavy QCD axion: Towards warm inflation with QCD sphaleron heating

 Warm inflation with a QCD axion is only possible if the ordinarily light quarks satisfy Eq.~\eqref{eq:cond} during the inflationary phase.
 One can imagine various ways of accomplishing this, such as changing the Yukawa couplings at early times, adding additional mass contributions from BSM physics that become negligible at late times, or by changing the contribution from the SM Higgs.
 We will consider the last of these approaches, letting the Higgs sit in a new UV minimum during inflation, making the quarks heavy.
 Similar scenarios have been discussed in~\cite{Hook:2019zxa}, although not in the context of warm inflation.
 The position of this UV minimum will dictate the required reheating temperature to return to the EW minimum after inflation ends, which in turn will dictate our allowed axion parameter space in Sec.~\ref{sec:warmhybridinflation}.

 The basic ideas of our approach are as follows.
 We first assume that the Higgs quartic coupling $\lambda_H$ becomes negative at high scales due to renormalization group running, as it does in the SM.
 To turn the resulting unbounded potential into a new UV minimum at $v_\text{UV}$, we will add a higher dimensional operator that becomes important shortly after $\lambda_H$ becomes negative.
 The resulting potential will schematically look like the solid blue curve in Fig.~\ref{fig:sketch}.
-Assuming that $\lambda_H$ becomes negative faster due to additional BSM degrees of freedom leads to a lower $v_\text{UV}$, as shown by the orange curve.
-In either case, we must return to the electroweak minimum $v_\text{EW}$ after inflation ends.
-This is accomplished by requiring that the reheating temperature after inflation $T_\text{RH}$ is large enough that thermal corrections to the Higgs potential overcome the UV minimum, $T_\text{RH} \gtrsim v_\text{UV}$.
+To return to the electroweak minimum after inflation ends, we require that the reheating temperature after inflation $T_\text{RH}$ is large enough that thermal corrections to the Higgs potential overcome the UV minimum, $T_\text{RH} \gtrsim v_\text{UV}$.
 The resulting potential looks like the dashed blue curve in Fig.~\ref{fig:sketch}.
-The Higgs relaxes to the electroweak minimum $v_\text{EW}$ as the universe cools.\footnote{Due to to thermal corrections set by $T_{\text{RH}}$ the Higgs field will start oscillating around $h = 0$.
+The Higgs relaxes to the electroweak minimum $v_\text{EW}$ as the universe cools.\footnote{Due to thermal corrections set by $T_{\text{RH}}$ the Higgs field will start oscillating around $h = 0$.
 Particle production from the oscillation rapidly damps the amplitude of the Higgs field with a rate \cite{, Hook:2019zxa} $\Gamma_h \sim 10^{-3} T > H$ that exceeds Hubble.
 Thus, the amplitude of the oscillation decreases much faster than the temperature, ensuring that the Higgs field ends up in the EW-vacuum after reheating \cite{Hook:2019zxa}. } After the temperature cools below $v_{\text{UV}}$ the UV-vacuum reappears, however, the barrier between the two vacua remains enhanced by thermal contributions.
 These thermal contributions to the barrier stabilize the EW-vacuum as the universe cools.\footnote{The EW vacuum decay rate at finite temperature in the SM for an unbounded potential has been calculated to be exponentially suppressed below $T \lesssim M_{\text{pl}}$ \cite{DelleRose:2015bpo, Salvio:2016mvj, Markkanen:2018pdo}.
 In our scenario with a bounded potential the vacuum decay rate is smaller than in the SM, thus vacuum stability is guaranteed.} We achieve large reheating temperatures that allow $T_{\text{RH}}$ to exceed the temperature during warm inflation $T$ with a hybrid inflation setup, where a waterfall field provides the energy density that sets $T_{\text{RH}}$, which we discuss further in Sec.~\ref{sec:warmhybridinflation}.
 However, in general our idea is compatible with other mechanisms that achieve a large reheating temperature such as for example hilltop inflation.